phatchman/altair_tools/README.md

 `./altairdsk -s cpm.dsk boot.img`

 ### Fixup Altair Duino 5MB HDSK images
 The CP/M HDSK03.DSK and HDSK04.DSK images that come with the Altair Duino have some directory entry corruption.

 This version of altairdsk includes a -R / --recovery option to create a new version of the image.
 Please be careful with the order you specify the options or you can accidentally overwrite the original image.
 The new image name must be specified immediately after the -R option. *Always keep a backup before doing any write operations*<br>
 `altairdsk -R HDSDK04_NEW.DSK HDSK04.DSK`

 You will see a list of errors while running this command.
 These are expected.

-### Image Informatio
+### Image Information
 Displays track and sector information.
 `./altairdsk -i cpm.dsk`
 ```